scala/scala3/docs/docs/reference/changed-features/main-functions.md

       catch
          case error: CLP.ParseError => CLP.showError(error)
 ```

 **Note**: The `<static>` modifier above expresses that the `main` method is generated
 as a static method of class `happyBirthDay`.
 It is not available for user programs in Scala.
 Regular "static" members are generated in Scala using objects instead.

-`@main` methods are the recommended scheme to generate programs that can be invoked from the command line in Scala 3.
+`@main`{.scala} methods are the recommended scheme to generate programs that can be invoked from the command line in Scala 3.
 They replace the previous scheme to write program as objects with a special `App` parent class.
 In Scala 2, `happyBirthday` could be written also like this:

 ```scala
 object happyBirthday extends App: